Cwm LLC Buys 33,472 Shares of Cognizant Technology Solutions Co. (NASDAQ:CTSH)

-Cwm LLC lifted its stake in Cognizant Technology Solutions Co.
-(NASDAQ:CTSH – Free Report) by 55.1% during the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 94,236 shares of the information technology service provider’s stock after purchasing an additional 33,472 shares during the quarter.
-Cwm LLC’s holdings in Cognizant Technology Solutions were worth $5,742,000 as of its most recent filing with the Securities & Exchange Commission.
+Cwm LLC boosted its stake in shares of Cognizant Technology Solutions Co.
+(NASDAQ:CTSH – Free Report) by 55.1% in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 94,236 shares of the information technology service provider’s stock after buying an additional 33,472 shares during the period.
+Cwm LLC’s holdings in Cognizant Technology Solutions were worth $5,742,000 at the end of the most recent reporting period.

 Wall Street Analysts Forecast Growth

-Cognizant Technology Solutions (NASDAQ:CTSH – Get Free Report) last issued its quarterly earnings data on Wednesday, May 3rd.
-The information technology service provider reported $1.11 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.05 by $0.06.
-Cognizant Technology Solutions had a net margin of 11.88% and a return on equity of 18.63%.
-The company had revenue of $4.81 billion for the quarter, compared to the consensus estimate of $4.73 billion.
-During the same period last year, the firm posted $1.08 EPS.
-Cognizant Technology Solutions’s revenue for the quarter was down .3% on a year-over-year basis.
-Equities analysts forecast that Cognizant Technology Solutions Co. will post 4.3 EPS for the current fiscal year.
+Cognizant Technology Solutions (NASDAQ:CTSH – Get Free Report) last released its quarterly earnings data on Wednesday, May 3rd.
+The information technology service provider reported $1.11 earnings per share for the quarter, topping analysts’ consensus estimates of $1.05 by $0.06.
+The firm had revenue of $4.81 billion during the quarter, compared to analyst estimates of $4.73 billion.
+Cognizant Technology Solutions had a return on equity of 18.63% and a net margin of 11.88%.
+The business’s quarterly revenue was down .3% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.08 earnings per share.
+As a group, equities research analysts predict that Cognizant Technology Solutions Co. will post 4.3 EPS for the current fiscal year.

 Cognizant Technology Solutions Announces Dividend

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, May 30th.
-Shareholders of record on Friday, May 19th were given a dividend of $0.29 per share.
-This represents a $1.16 dividend on an annualized basis and a yield of 1.68%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, May 30th.
+Stockholders of record on Friday, May 19th were paid a $0.29 dividend.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 1.68%.
 The ex-dividend date of this dividend was Thursday, May 18th.
-Cognizant Technology Solutions’s payout ratio is currently 25.84%.
+Cognizant Technology Solutions’s dividend payout ratio (DPR) is 25.84%.

 Cognizant Technology Solutions Profile